What is Shugendō?

 How did Shugendō come to be?

 Looking to Sakyamuni's formative experiences in the mountains and forests of Northern India, the mountain-hermits of Taoism, the experiences of holy saints on Mt.
 Sinai, the sages of Yoga, the inspiration of Cadair Idris and the mountain ranges of Olympus, the ancient world, broadly speaking, looked to mountains as liminal, other-worldly places where the axis-mundi or omphalos took form.
-These places were often culturally restricted, being the haunts of the dead (as in Japan), of wild animals, of ancestors, of the 'undomesticated' elements of society, of the rebellious and of awe-inspiring divinity.
+These places were often culturally restricted - underworld or otherwordly - being the haunts of the dead (as in Japan), of wild animals, of ancestors, of uncertainty, imagination, inspiration and hierophany, of the unhabituated, of creative energies, places of dreams, fears, ecstasy and despair, where the edges of our psyches become porous, of the 'undomesticated' elements of society, of the rebellious, of homage and of awe-inspiring divinity.

 Shugendō emerged as a broad movement in 7th Century Japan at the crossroads of Taoist, Buddhist, Folk-belief and Shintō thought, when people began entering the mountains seeking to re-live and encounter the experiences of the founders of these teachings.
 Among these people stood out figures such as En'no-Ozunu (役君小角) and Nōjo Taishi (能除太子), recognised and revered today among the spiritual ancestors of this 'folk' movement.

 What are the methods characteristic of Shugendō?